gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 The reviewers will be looking to answer each of these questions when scoring your proposal -- make it easy for them.

-# Don't wait til the last minute.
+# Don't wait til the last minute

 Look, I understand, if I had a bill due on the 31st, then I wouldn't dream of paying it ahead of time, but submitting a conference proposal is different.